oaljoundi/CBL-Mariner/docs/index.md

 The TDNF configuration file /etc/tdnf/tdnf.conf contains configuration information about how TDNF should handle caching and other local functions.
 It also contains a pointer to the repo configuration directory.
-Owing to it's YUM heritage, the default is to point to /etc/yum.repos.d/ which contains the list of repo configuration files.
+Owing to its YUM heritage, the default is to point to /etc/yum.repos.d/ which contains the list of repo configuration files.